alanakbik/alanakbik.github.io/README.md

 Each file in the `content` directory comes with a leading comment explaining what to watch out for when making changes.
 If you need to change an image, just replace the corresponding file in the `public` directory.

+To edit the content on the travel page, please modify `@/app/travel/page.tsx`.

 ## Deploying
 Make sure the `next.config.mjs` and `@/components/shared/BasePathImage.tsx` file contains the correct base path.
 This is necessary for loading images correctly on GitHub pages.
 This needs to be set to `"/alanakbik.github.io"` on forked versions of the repo and be set